isomerpages/csa-sicw1/pages/Speaker – Alejandro Mayorkas.md

 #### **Mr Alejandro Mayorkas**

-*Secetary of homeland security, united states of america*
+*Secetary of Homeland Security, United States of America*

 ##### **Biography**
 Alejandro Mayorkas was sworn in as Secretary of the Department of Homeland Security by President Biden on February 2, 2021.